JMS55/jms55.github.io/content/posts/2024_06_08_virtual_geometry_bevy_0_14/index.md

 Single draw indexed indirect was what I originally used.
 It's about 10-20% faster (if I remember correctly, it's been a while) than the non-indexed variant I use now.
 However, that means we would need to allocate an index buffer for our worst case usage at 12 bytes/triangle.
 That's extremely expensive for the amount of geoemetry we want to deal with, and you'd quickly run into buffer size limits (~2gb on most platforms).
 You could dynamically allocate a new buffer size based on amount of rendered triangles after culling with some CPU readback and some heuristics, but that's more complicated and still very memory hungry.
 Single draw indirect with the 4 bytes/triangle draw_triangle_buffer that I ended up using is still expensive, but good enough to scrape by for now.

 Single draw indirect with a buffer of cluster IDs is also an option.
 Each meshlet has max 64 triangles, so we could spawn cluster_count * 64 * 3 vertex invocations.
 Vertex invocation index / (64 * 3) would give you an index into the cluster ID buffer, and triangle ID is easy to recover via some simple arithmetic.
 At 4 bytes/cluster, this option is _much_ cheaper in memory than any of the previous methods.
 The problem is how to handle excess vertex invocations.
 Not all meshlets will have a full 64 triangles.
 It's easy enough to have each vertex invocation check the meshlet's triangle count, and if it's not needed, write out a NaN position, causing the GPU to ignore the triangle.
 The problem is that this performed very poorly when I tested it.
-All those dummy NaN triangles took up valuable time that the GPU could be spent processing other triangles.
-Maybe performance would be better if I were able to get meshlets much closer to the max triangle count, or halving the max triangle count to 32 per meshlet to spawn less dummy triangles, but I ended up not perusing this method.
+All those dummy NaN triangles took up valuable fixed-function time that the GPU could have spent processing other triangles.
+Maybe performance would be better if I were able to get meshlets much closer to the max triangle count, or halving the max triangle count to 32 per meshlet to spawn less dummy triangles, but I ended up not pursuing this method.

 Multi draw is also an option.
 We could write out a buffer with 1 DrawIndirectArgs per cluster, giving 16 bytes/cluster.
 Each sub-draw would contain exactly the right amount of vertex invocations per cluster.
 Each vertex invocation would be able to recover their cluster ID via the instance_id builtin, as we would set DrawIndirectArgs::first_instance to the cluster ID.
 On the CPU, this would still be a single draw call.
 In practice, I found this still performed poorly.
 While we are no longer bottlenecked by the GPU having to process dummy triangles, now the GPU's command processor has to process all these sub-commands.
 At 1 sub-command per cluster, that's a _lot_ of commands.
+Like the fixed 64 vertex invocations per cluster path, we're again bottlenecked on something that isin't actual rasterization work.

 An additional idea I thought of while writing this section is to bin each cluster by its meshlet triangle count.
 All clusters whose meshlets have 10 triangles would go in one bin, 12 triangles in a second bin, 46 triangles in a third bin, etc, for 63 bins total (we would never have a meshlet with 0 triangles).
 We could then write out a DrawIndirectArgs and list of cluster IDs per bin, and do a single multi_draw_indirect() call on the CPU, similiar to the last section.
 I haven't tested it out, but this seems like a decent option in theory.
 I believe Nanite does something similiar in recent versions of Unreal Engine 5 in order to support different types of vertex shaders.